coreos/scripts/ROADMAP.md

    - Secondary motivation is to support using the SDK on CoreOS itself.
    - Requires running `repo init` *after* entering the SDK.
    - Should support using loop devices without needing udev.
- - Initial ARM64 port.
-   - Should be able to boot a basic image in QEMU and on hardware.
-   - Excludes all Go software, blocked on the Go 1.5 release.
  - Begin development on a new minimal image type, `amd64-rkt`.
    - Includes only what is required to provision a machine via ignition and launch rkt containers.
 Rest of user space lives in containers.